 Selections from Camel in Action, 2nd Edition

-Best practices for creating Apache Camel applications that perform useful tasks.
+Follow best practices while creating Apache Camel applications that perform useful tasks.

-To use Apache Camel to route messages from a variety of transports and APIs.
+Route messages from a variety of transports and APIs with Apache Camel.

 “At the core of the Camel framework is a routing engine—or more precisely, a routing-engine builder.
 It allows you to define your own routing rules, decide from which sources to accept messages, and determine how to process and send those messages to other destinations.
 Camel uses an integration language that allows you to define complex routing rules, akin to business processes.
 As shown in Figure 1.1, Camel forms the glue between disparate systems.